-- 1. Population Trends - Total Population. - Population by age group. - Number of Senior (HFOP & Elderly) and non-elderly (for elderly projects). - If a special needs population is proposed, provide additional information on population growth patterns specifically related to the population. - 2.
-Household Trends - Total number of households and the average household size. - Household by tenure; the number of owner and renter households.
+- Population Trends - Total Population. - Population by age group. - Number of Senior (HFOP & Elderly) and non-elderly (for elderly projects). - If a special needs population is proposed, provide additional information on population growth patterns specifically related to the population. - Household Trends - o Total number of households and the average household size. - Household by tenure; the number of owner and renter households.
 (If appropriate, breakout by elderly and non-elderly). - Households by income.
 (Elderly proposals must reflect the income distribution of elderly households only). - Renter households by number of persons in the household. - Elderly Households populations will be based on households 62 years or older according to the Census. - Housing for Older Persons Households populations will be based on households who are 55 years or older according to the Census.

-G. Employment Trend
+Employment Trend

-- 1. Total jobs (also known as "covered employment") in the county or region; the number of jobs physically located in the county and is different from the Civilian Labor Force. - 2.
-Total jobs by industry-numbers and percentages (i.e. manufacturing: 150,000 (20%)). - 3.
-The major current employers, product or service, total employees, anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area. - 4.
-Unemployment trends, total workforce figures, and number and percentage unemployed for the county (also known as "civilian labor force" statistics) for the past ten years. - 5.
-A map of the site and location of major employment concentrations. - 6.
-A narrative analysis of data provided, including overall conclusions, is required.
+- Total jobs (also known as "covered employment") in the county or region; the number of jobs physically located in the county and is different from the Civilian Labor Force. - Total jobs by industry-numbers and percentages (i.e. manufacturing: 150,000 (20%)). - The major current employers, product or service, total employees, anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area. - Unemployment trends, total workforce figures, and number and percentage unemployed for the county (also known as "civilian labor force" statistics) for the past ten years. - A map of the site and location of major employment concentrations. - A narrative analysis of data provided, including overall conclusions, is required.
 Relate data to impact on housing demand.

-H. Affordability & Demand Analysis
+Affordability & Demand Analysis

-- 1. Income Restrictions: - a.
-Include data for each income group targeted.
-For example, if the project targets families at 50% and 60% of the AMI, demand projections using the above methodology must be provided for both income groups.
+- Income Restrictions: - Include data for each income group targeted.
+For example, if the project targets families at 50% and 60% of the AMI, demand projections using the above methodology must be provided for both income groups. - The maximum allowable AMI level per household for all bedroom types will be based on a standard of 1.5 persons per bedroom for family developments (rounded up to the next whole number) and a maximum of 2 persons per household for Elderly or Housing for Older Person developments.

-- b.
-The maximum allowable AMI level per household for all bedroom types will be based on a standard of 1.5 persons per bedroom for family developments (rounded up to the next whole number) and a maximum of 2 persons per household for Elderly or Housing for Older Person developments. - 2.
-Affordability: - a.
-Assume family households are able to pay no more than 35% of gross income towards total housing expenses and that senior households are able to pay no more than 40%. - b.
-The demand analysis must clearly indicate the minimum and maximum income range for each targeted group.
-For market rate units, the analyst must make reasonable determination of maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumption used. - 3.
-Demand: Analyze demand from: - a. new households in the market area, forecasted with an established growth rate; - b. occupied households (deduct current tenants who are expected, as per Relocation Plan, to return from property unit count prior to determining capture rates); - c. rent-burdened households: - d. households in substandard housing: - e. elderly homeowners likely to convert to renters (if applicable): - f. target population (age, income group, household size); and - g. proposed unit mix. - 4.
-Calculate net demand from total demand, less the supply of competitive vacant or pipeline units. - a.
-Competitive units: those of a similar size and configuration that provide alternative housing to a similar tenant population at rent levels comparable to those proposed. - b.
-Supply must include all competitive units in properties not yet reached stabilized occupancy, including those recently funded by DCA, proposed for funding for a bond allocation from DCA, and existing or planned in conventional rental properties. - 5.
-Calculate capture rates by dividing number of units by the net demand for each unit and bathroom size and AMI percent.
+- Affordability: - Assume family households are able to pay no more than 35% of gross income towards total housing expenses and that senior households are able to pay no more than 40%. - The demand analysis must clearly indicate the minimum and maximum income range for each targeted group.
+For market rate units, the analyst must make reasonable determination of maximum income level beyond which a household would not likely be a participant in the rental market and clearly state the assumption used. - Demand: Analyze demand from: - o new households in the market area, forecasted with an established growth rate; - o ccupied households (deduct current tenants who are expected, as per Relocation Plan, to return from property unit count prior to determining capture rates); - rent-burdened households; - households in substandard housing; - o elderly homeowners likely to convert to renters (if applicable); - target population (age, income group, household size); and - o proposed unit mix. - Calculate net demand from total demand, less the supply of competitive vacant or pipeline units. - Competitive units: those of a similar size and configuration that provide alternative housing to a similar tenant population at rent levels comparable to those proposed. - Supply must include all competitive units in properties not yet reached stabilized occupancy, including those recently funded by DCA, proposed for funding for a bond allocation from DCA, and existing or planned in conventional rental properties. - Calculate capture rates by dividing number of units by the net demand for each unit and bathroom size and AMI percent.